 How to use the Attribution Modeling Tool in DV360:

 1st step: Create an advertiser attribution model for reporting and set the viewable impressions on the ‘Floodlight’ basic settings.

-Navigate to Advertiser > Floodlight Configuration > Attribution models or to Advertiser > Resources > Floodlight group > Basic details > Attribution > Attribution models (DV360).
+Navigate to Advertiser > Floodlight Configuration > Attribution models or to Advertiser > Resources > Floodlight group > Basic details > Attribution > Attribution models (DV360), as seen below:

 You can choose the different attribution model as of the following options: (Last click, Last Interaction, First Interaction, Linear, Time Decay)